twilio/twilio-live-interactive-audio/README.md

+> [!WARNING]
+> The Twilio Live API is end of life (EOL) and is no longer available to customers.
+See this [page](https://www.twilio.com/en-us/changelog/twilio-live-end-of-life) for details.

 # Twilio Live Interactive Audio

 This project demonstrates an interactive live audio streaming app that uses [Twilio Live](https://www.twilio.com/docs/live) and [Twilio Video](https://www.twilio.com/docs/video).
 The project is setup as a monorepo that contains the frontend reference applications for iOS.